wp-plugins/easy-contact/readme.txt

 = Will my contact form be all jacked up on AJAX? =

 No. This is an extremely tidy and semantically rich XHTML form.
-No JavaScript is included (nor needed) with this plugin.
+No JavaScript is included (or needed) with this plugin.

 = But I want a form plugin that fades and jumps and is draggable and magical. =